subhanshu1111/guessthenumber/README.md

 -   The game provides feedback after each guess.
 -   The game is built with JavaScript.
 -   This game features DOM manipulation in Javascript.
+-   This game has a timer feature.

 ## To Do

 -   Add more levels to the game.
--   Add a timer to the game.
 -   Add a leaderboard to the game.

 ## Author